Bunkbed conjecture: Description

-Statement of the conjecture

 The bunkbed conjecture states that in the resulting random subgraph, the probability that a vertex x in the upper bunk is connected to some vertex y in the upper bunk is greater than or equal to the probability that x is connected to y′, the isomorphic copy of y in the lower bunk.

 Interpretation and significance

 The conjecture suggests that two vertices of a graph are more likely to remain connected after randomly removing some edges if the graph distance between the vertices is smaller.
 This is intuitive, and similar questions for random walks and Ising model were resolved positively.
 The original motivation for the conjecture was its implication that, in a percolation on the infinite square grid, the probability of (0, 0) being connected to (x, y) for x, y ≥ 0 is greater than the probability of (0, 0) being connected to (x + 1, y).

-Despite intuitiveness, proving this conjecture is not straightforward and is an active area of research in percolation theory.
 It was proved for specific types of graphs, such as wheels, complete graphs, complete bipartite graphs, and graphs with a local symmetry.
 It was also proved in the limit p → 1 for any graph.

+A counterexample for hypergraphs where each bunk has 10 vertices and 6 hyperedges of order 3.
+If all hyperedges and the indicated posts are selected with probability 1/2, vertices 1 and 10' are slightly more likely to be connected than 1 and 10.
+The original disproof to the standard bunkbed conjecture is based on this counterexample.

 Counterexamples for generalizations of the bunkbed conjecture have been published for site percolation, hypergraphs, and directed graphs.
+The original disproof is based on a small counterexample in the 3-uniform hypergraph case with 10 vertices; the counterexample for the standard bunkbed conjecture with all edge probabilities equal to 1/2 (equivalent to the general case) has a planar bunk with 7222 vertices and 14442 edges, and where there is an x and y where connecting x to y′ is more probable by around $10^{-6509}$.
+They also show that there is a counterexample in the general case with 28 vertices and 54 edges on the bunk and an x and y where difference in probabilities of around $10^{-78}$ in favor of x to y′.